justinchow3010/Web-Shop/ReadMe (MUST READ THIS ONE!!!!!!).txt

 For Assignment 1,
 I used SCSS (a CSS preproccessor, an extension of CSS3) instead of CSS as it is more user-friendly.
 But you can still find the related style sheets for CSS under the CSS folder.

-I used shoes category as the main page.
+I used shoes category as the main page. (updated)

 This row number of list of product will change wil it shrink to mobile size.